• Github

 Execution¶

 An AutodiffComposition’s run, execute, and learn methods are the same as for a Composition.
 However, the execution_mode in the learn method has different effects than for a standard Composition, that determine whether it uses LLVM compilation or translation to PyTorch to execute learning.
-This table provides a summary and comparison of these different modes of execution, that are described in greater detail below.
+These are each described in greater detail below, and summarized in this table which provides a comparison of the different modes of execution for an AutodiffComposition and standard Composition.

 LLVM mode¶